Bone Thugs-n-Harmony: 1995–1997: E. 1999 Eternal and The Art of War

+1998–2001: The Collection: Volumes One & Two, BTNHResurrection and controversies

+In 1998 to around 2000, the lyrical content of some of Bone Thugs-n-Harmony's songs came under scrutiny, with their music being involved in the criminal trials of Michael Tisius and Mitchell Johnson.
+They also released The Collection and The Collection: Voume Two, with both compilation albums containing various hits the group had produced from the mid 90s to the early 2000s.

 In 2000, Bone Thugs-n-Harmony released BTNHResurrection, featuring the single "Resurrection (Paper, Paper)", which peaked on the Hot R&B/Hip-Hop Songs chart at No. 52.
 The album's first half featured a slew of hardcore and dark tracks, with the second half being considerably more introspective and soft.
 Other singles from the album, including "Can't Give it Up", failed to crack the Billboard Hot 100, and the big-budget video for "Change the World" failed to receive any rotation.
 This was their first group album to prominently feature Flesh-n-Bone, whose presence had been limited on previous releases because he had never signed with the group's label, Ruthless Records.
 Flesh was convicted for assault with a firearm and criminal possession of a weapon in June 2000.
 Pleading guilty, Flesh was sentenced to 11 years in prison.

 The group again began having public disputes with Bizzy Bone.
 Bizzy Bone abstained from promoting BTNHResurrection because he felt that Ruthless Records owed him money.
 He dropped a million-dollar lawsuit he had filed against Sony Music and Loud Records in exchange for a termination of his Sony contract.
 Three members of Bone Thugs-n-Harmony released solo albums in 2001: Bizzy Bone with The Gift, Layzie Bone (under the name L-Burna) with Thug by Nature, and Krayzie Bone with Thug on da Line.